 Complimentary Walk T-shirts are available for registered participants in adult sizes ranging from XS-XXXL.
-If you registered a young child and want to purchase a special order T-shirt for them to wear at the event, you may do so through our friends at Inbound Ink for $15.
+If you registered a young child and want to purchase a special order T-shirt for them to wear at the event, you may do so through our friends at Inbound Ink for $15 before April 15.
 Available sizes range from 2T–5T and Youth XS–Youth XL.
-Your child’s shirt will be available for pickup at the Walk when you register!
+Your child’s shirt will be available for pickup at the Walk when you check in!

 BARCC’s Walk for Change: Kids Are Invited!

 Outfit your little one in Walk gear